rrozek/casinocoind/README.md

 Casinocoin is an open source, peer-to-peer Internet currency specifically designed for online casino gaming.
 It is a network of computers which use the [Casinocoin consensus algorithm](https://www.youtube.com/watch?v=pj1QVb1vlC0) to atomically settle and record transactions on a secure distributed database, the Casinocoin Consensus Ledger (CCL).
 Because of its distributed nature, the CCL offers transaction immutability without a central operator.
-The CCL contains a built-in currency exchange and its path-finding algorithm finds competitive exchange rates across order books and currency pairs.

 ### Key Features
 - **Distributed**
   - Direct account-to-account settlement with no central operator
-  - Decentralized global market for competitive CSC exchange
 - **Secure**
   - Transactions are cryptographically signed using ECDSA or Ed25519
   - Multi-signing capabilities
   - Master nodes are verified and certified by the Casinocoin Foundation
 - **Scalable**
   - Capacity to process the world’s online casino transactions volume
-  - Easy access to liquidity through a competitive CSC exchange
+  - Speed to accommodate the worldś online casino requirements

 # casinocoind - Casinocoin server
 `casinocoind` is the reference server implementation of the Casinocoin